Home > Pearsons Floral Diary > Valentine's Day > Why are Roses the favourite Valentine's Day Flower?

 Where do Pearsons roses come from?

-Pearsons source our roses both locally and internationally, road-testing different varieties before selecting the best roses for our Valentine’s bouquets.
+Pearsons Florist source our roses both locally and internationally, road-testing different varieties before selecting the best roses for our Valentine’s bouquets.
 Luckily for Pearsons’ customers we have over 50 years’ experience and strong relationships with our growers to ensure that we can provide beautiful roses on our busiest day of the year.
 Pearsons owner Bernard Pollak personally visits local farms on a regular basis to ensure our customers get the best quality available.
 Some of our roses are imported from South America or Kenya although the majority of our cut flowers are Australian grown.
 90-95%.